-- · For each infrastructure component, PIEVC assessors look at each climate factor and ask: - Will a component react in some way to a change involving this climate parameter? - If a climate impact is anticipated, a "YES" or a "checkmark" is indicated identifying this interaction.
+- · For each infrastructure component, PIEVC assessors look at each climate factor and ask: - Will a component react in some way to a change involving this climate parameter? - · If yes, a "checkmark" is indicated, identifying this interaction.

 Tier 2: Verifying Results in 🐴 Workshop Session